-In casual American English, "I understand the last part of your plan" sounds like "ahy uhn-der-STAND dhuh last PART uhv yor PLAN".
-Several things happen here, and the headline one is the Flap T Across Words: the T at the end of one word flaps into the vowel that starts the next.
+Americans pronounce "I understand the last part of your plan" as "ahy uhn-der-STAND dhuh last PART uhv yor PLAN" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T Across Words — the T at the end of one word flaps into the vowel that starts the next.
+It lands on part, what turns word-by-word reading into actual conversation.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.